THE AFFILIATE MARKETING PRIMER

 KNOW THE PRICE:

-Here's a basic fact that has been somewhat naively overlooked in the stimulating novelty of internet and affiliate marketing: There is a cost to the customer as well as to the merchant when you add in a layer of marketing complexity, and the reason is that someone has to pay for the additional tasks involved for the merchant and the additional income to be shared with a sales force.
+Here's a basic fact that has been somewhat naively overlooked in the stimulating novelty or "easy profit" look of internet and affiliate marketing: There is a cost - to the customer as well as to the merchant - when you add in a layer of marketing complexity, and the reason is that someone has to pay for the additional tasks involved for the merchant and the additional income to be shared with a sales force.

 Think about multi-level marketing (MLM - now more often called "network marketing")...
 Have you ever noticed how much more expensive MLM products are than similar products are priced once they hit the shelves and catalogs?
 That's because the draw to all those distributors (the outside sales force) is the large commissions they can make from their sales and their downlines (from their downlines, only if there are sales).
 So the prices have to be padded "largely" to accommodate the expectations of the willing sales force.